 - Animation & video making

 This course will expand on the material covered in Computer Information Systems 11.
 The components of the course include:

 - Computer Information Systems

-Projects will include creating games using Unity, Blender 3D game engine.
-Students will also have the opportunity to develop professional web sites using HTML, CSS, Dreamweaver, Flash, and Fireworks.
+Projects will include creating games using Unity and Blender 3D game engine.
+Students will also have the opportunity to develop professional web sites using HTML, CSS, Dreamweaver, Adobe Animate.
 The Digital Media component will focus on Blender 3D, Photoshop, and opportunities to do 3D printing and Robotics.
 Students may have the opportunity to create a major project in their area of preference.

 DIGITAL MEDIA DEVELOPMENT 11

 An introduction to media design concepts featuring digital media hardware and software tools and techniques, survey of media design applications, and issues relating to the use of media.
 Students plan media-based projects using text, graphics, audio, video, animation, and interactivity and follow a development process to create projects.
 Topics of study include video production and editing using Adobe Premiere, document publishing and design using Adobe In-Design and Photoshop, web page creation in Dreamweaver, animation and 3 dimensional animation using Sketch-Up, Character Animator, and Blender.